 A report from the Gross National Happiness conference in Bhutan

-Prahlad Singh Shekhawat attended the fourth gross national happiness conference in Bhutan this past November.
-He reports on the conference proceedings for us and shares some of his thoughts on the growing constellation of efforts to calculate alternative measurements of well-being.
-Mr. Shekhawat directs the Alternative Development Center in Jaipur, India.
+Prahlad Shekhawat attended the fourth gross national happiness conference in Bhutan in November 2008.
+He reports here on the conference proceedings and shares his thoughts on the growing constellation of efforts to calculate alternative measurements of well-being.
+Shekhawat directs the Alternative Development Center in Jaipur, India.

 The world is facing a breakdown of communities, environmental degradation, global warming, continuing poverty, and climbing rates of hunger.
 It is the perfect opportunity to reconsider development, progress, and purpose in terms of what is truly most important in life.
 Development is under scrutiny as a cycle of more production for more consumption to boost gross national product.
 A search for alternative modes of progress is underway.
 There is an urgency to reconsider development in a broader, holistic manner and reclaim the concept of progress as genuine desirable change.